 Intention and Intensity

 Joseph advised quite a few times in class and in his workshop to work with intention and intensity.
-Joseph and I had a 10-minute conversation in my office that Jessica recorded and which you can hear with this link.
+Joseph and I had a 10-minute conversation in my office which you can watch below.
 In it, Joseph dives into his take on the need to have intention, which might change often or as much as daily and then use the tools of this practice (your poses) to work with intensity.

 “It keeps the practice fresh and meaningful, otherwise, you are prone to boredom as you’ll practice in autopilot mode getting nothing out of the 90 minutes.”
 It can be as simple as “today, I’m not going to let others that fall out of the pose in front of me, bother me and I’ll just breathe through the frustration” or, “today, once I hit my struggle point in a pose, can I breathe and go 5 more seconds?”
 This is important too, as a lack of focus will automatically pull you in a downward spiral of negativity and judgment, as the world tends to lean into chaos.
 Put an inspiring spin on your practice with a specific good intention and you’ll stay out of the weeds of darkness and move upward into the light of an energized positive vibe that is always more useful and more satisfying.